faisal-irzal/CC_Fraud_Detector/README.md

 Here, confusion matrix will be utilized to explain the performance of the algorithms.

 At last, conclusions and recommendations will be given based on the results and analysis.

+Visit the following link to get a lite version of the report.

+<a href="https://www.w3schools.com/">Visit W3Schools.com!</a>